Sanupk04/FIR-Filter-Architecture-Comparison/README.md

 ## ⚙ Methodology

 1. Designed FIR filters in three architectures using Verilog HDL
-2. Verified functionality with testbenches
+2. Took coefficients as a result of matlab  and verified with golden output
 3. Applied identical timing constraints in Vivado
 4. Performed:
    - Synthesis